DuDeXsUraj/Nft-With-Erc20/README.md

-# Sample Hardhat Project
+# Purchase NFT with ERC20 tokens

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+Bulld a classic NFT that can only be minted by paying with a particular ERC20 token.

 Try running some of the following tasks: